greglook/vault/doc/blobs.md

 ## Hash Identifiers

-Blobs are referenced by URN-like strings which specify the _cryptographic digest_ of the blob's contents.
-This can be represented a few different ways, with varying levels of verbosity.
+Blobs are referenced by URN-like strings which specify the cryptographic digest of the blob's contents.
+The pairing of an algorithm and hex digest is a _hash identifier_, or hash-id.

+These ids can be represented a few different ways, with varying levels of verbosity.
 The most succinct is to just prepend the shortened code for the algorithm which produced the hash.
 Other components could include the leading 'urn' scheme, and a fully-specified version could use the 'hash' URN namespace.

-For example, the SHA-256 algorithm hashes the string "foobarbaz" to the following digest:
+For example, the SHA-256 algorithm hashes the string "foobarbaz" to the following ids:

 ```
 urn:hash:sha256:97df3588b5a3f24babc3851b372f0ba71a9dcdded43b14b9d06961bfc1707d9d